javasuns/JavaFXServices/README.md

 ### Requirements

-Check the requirements for the [target platform](https://docs.gluonhq.com/#_platforms) before you get started.
+More information on platform requirements you may check the [target platform](https://docs.gluonhq.com/#_platforms) section on Gluon webiste.